manthanugemuge/QR-Code-Generator/README.md

 # QR Code Generator
-A Simple QR Code Generator using Basic Html, CSS, Javascript & QR Code Generator Api.
+A Simple QR Code Generator using Basic Html, CSS, Javascript & QR Code Generator API.

 ## About The Project